pyeve/eve/docs/config.rst

-The ``datasource`` keyword allows to explicitly link API resources to database collections (if you omit it, the domain resource key is assumed to be the name of che database collection).
+The ``datasource`` keyword allows to explicitly link API resources to database collections (if you omit it, the domain resource key is assumed to be the name of the database collection).
 It is a dictionary with two allowed keys:
 `source` and `filter`. ``source`` dictates the database collection consumed by the resource, while ``filter`` is the underlying query applied by the API when retrieving and validating data for the resource.